YerbaPage/SWE-Exp/README.md

 ## 🎯 Core: Experience Learning System

-The `moatless/experience` module implements a sophisticated three-stage experience-driven approach to software issue resolution.
+The `moatless/experience` module implements a sophisticated four-stage experience-driven approach to software issue resolution.

+Before using experiences, you first need to use this framework without experience to generate some trajectories.

 ## 📋 Stage 1: Issue Type Extraction